Programs : Brochure

 The Global Education Office invites all faculty across the university to submit a proposal for seed funding towards the establishment of a study abroad component in a current course.
 One proposal will be selected from each George Mason University College.

-The proposal should connect one to two weeks of travel to an established course scheduled for SPRING 2019.
-The travel portion can be built into the course either during Spring Break 2019 or May 2019 after finals.
+The proposal should connect one to two weeks of travel to an established course scheduled for Summer or Fall 2019.
+The proposal should connect one to two weeks of travel to an established course scheduled for Summer 2019 or Fall 2019.
 Travel must be related to the course content.
 Each proposal must describe the course subject, student learning objectives, projects, and how often the course has run in your department.
 The program narrative must also illustrate how an international component would enhance student learning, benefits students, and support the Mason Vision.
-Joint proposals are eligible and encouraged.

 We encourage faculty to speak with their department heads and deans to discuss additional program support at the college level.